acend/argocd-basics-training/content/en/docs/02/_index.md

 ## {{% task %}} Accessing a private Git repository

-The Git repository we have imported to Gitea is public available for the whole world.
-When accessing a private repository we have to provide credentials in form of a username/password pair or a ssh private key.
+The Git repository we have imported to Gitea is publicly available for the whole world.
+When accessing a private repository we have to provide credentials in form of a username/password pair or a SSH private key.
 In this task you will learn how to access a protected repo from Argo CD.

 First make the Git repository in Gitea private by checking the option `Visibility: Make Repository Private` under `Settings -> Repository`.
 Now sync the app again.